Chirnside Park

 The educational profile of Chirnside Park exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 25.0%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 17.1%, followed by postgraduate qualifications (4.8%) and graduate diplomas (3.1%).
-Vocational credentials are prevalent, with 37.4% of residents aged 15+ holding them, including advanced diplomas (12.5%) and certificates (24.9%).
-Educational participation is high at 28.1%, with 9.6% in primary education, 7.6% in secondary education, and 4.4% pursuing tertiary education.
+Vocational credentials are prevalent, with 37.4% of residents aged 15+ holding them – advanced diplomas at 12.5% and certificates at 24.9%.
+Educational participation is high, with 28.1% of residents currently enrolled in formal education: 9.6% in primary, 7.6% in secondary, and 4.4% in tertiary education.

 Educational participation is notably high, with 28.1% of residents currently enrolled in formal education.
 This includes 9.6% in primary education, 7.6% in secondary education, and 4.4% pursuing tertiary education.